ING's Asia life insurance sale shifts into top gear

 "This is a once-in-a-lifetime opportunity which many CEOs will find hard to let go," said one banker who is advising a potential buyer.

-ING CEO Jan Hommen said last week that the Asian divestments would probably fetch less than 8 billion euros ($10.2 billion).
+ING CEO Jan Hommen reinforced that assessment with his comment last week that he expected about 8 billion euros ($10.2 billion) for ING's Asian operations.

 Most buyers are likely to place aggressive bids in the first round in order to advance to the second round.
 But the deal has its own challenges and not all bidders are keen to lay their hands on the entire Asian pie.